Pork and Green Chile Stew

 Combine the pork, flour, pepper and garlic powder in a gallon size Ziploc bag.
 Shake to coat thoroughly and then set aside.
 In a large pot over medium heat, warm the oil.
 Add the fresh garlic and onion and sauté until translucent, approximately 2-3 minutes.

 Add the dusted pork and cook until browned, approximately 5 minutes.
-Add the chiles, salsa verde, stock and salt and bring to a boil.
+Add the cumin, oregano, chiles, salsa verde, stock and salt; stir and bring to a boil.
 Cover and simmer on low for 45 minutes.

 Add the potatoes and raise heat to boil.
 Reduce to a simmer and cook until the potatoes are tender, approximately 15 minutes.
 Serve in bowls and sprinkle with cilantro, if desired.
 Enjoy!